Everyone has an imagination, developed or not. Everyone is capable of being creative. Everyone.

-Creative energy is implied by words like these:
+Creative energy is associated with words like these:

 Even for the trillions of cells that make up our intelligent body, it is a bipolar decision: either protection or growth.
-By analogy, our creative energies can be focused either on protecting ourselves (vulnerability, defense), or on expansion (growing, flourishing).
+By analogy, our creative energies can be focused either on protecting ourselves (vulnerability, defending), or on expanding (growing, flourishing).
+Our choice.

 What distinguishes flourishing individuals from vulnerable individuals?
 Flourishing individuals maintain positive attitudes (feeling upbeat, grateful, appreciative, liking).
 Vulnerable individuals maintain negative attitudes (feeling hypercritical, irritable, condescending, disliking).

 Positivity of attitude widens our scope of attention (perspective), broadens behavioral repertoires, increases intuition, increases creative performance.
 The texture of a person’s feelings can be represented by a positivity ratio, the ratio of pleasant to unpleasant sentiments.
 A positivity emphasis equips us with an adaptive bias to approach and explore novel objects, people or situations.
 This emphasis must be appropriate and genuine, and meaningfully grounded in the reality of current circumstances.